lenesk/sokolova.dk/learn-to-structure-danish-sentences.md

 ### The length and contents of the course

+<a class="btn" href="https://elenasokolova.podia.com/structuring-danish-sentence-correctly/buy"> Get full access to the lessons for 920 DKK </a>

 The total length of the course is appx.
 280 minutes.

 Lesson #1   How to approach learning sentence structure in Danish